fmerg/pymerkle/docs/source/generation.rst

 moment, after further data have been possibly encrypted, the monitor requests from the server a proof that their current state is a valid later stage of the recorded one.
 In formal terms, the recorded previous state is the *challenge* posed by the monitor to the server.
-Disclosing only one leaf-checksum the server responds with a proof ``p``, consisting of a path of mostly interior hashes and a rule for combining them into a single hash.
+Disclosing only one leaf-checksum, the server responds with a proof ``p`` consisting of a path of mostly interior hashes and a rule for combining them into a single hash.
 Having knowledge of the tree's hashing machinery, the monitor is able to apply this rule, that is, to retrieve from ``p`` a single hash and compare it against the current root-hash ``c`` of the Merkle-tree (in formal terms, ``c`` is the server's *commitment* to the produced proof).
 This is the *validation* procedure, whose success verifies